hackgvl/nights/.github/ISSUE_TEMPLATE/logistics---gather-in-advance.md

 ## Check-in / Guests
 - [ ] Gather any hand sanitizer
+- [ ] Gather tape needed for signs
 - [ ] Buy / source adhesive labels and green / orange / red highlighters for the check-in list
 - [ ] Gather extra name tag sheets (use the "removable" type as the regular Avery-style tags can fall off)
 - [ ] Gather black marker for walk-in guests to write on their name tags